-Never has a book been timelier than Utopia Found: A Blueprint for Spiritual Renaissance and World Peace by Tray Reicherter as he, after more than 26 years of research, believes he as created a blueprint for the road ahead, which would or could certainly lead to World Peace or at the very least, a far better future for succeeding generations.
+Never has a book been timelier than Utopia Found: A Blueprint for Spiritual Renaissance and World Peace by Troy Reicherter as he, after more than 26 years of research, believes he as created a blueprint for the road ahead, which would or could certainly lead to World Peace, or at the very least, a far better future for succeeding generations.

 The question is asked early in the book, ‘How can we pull ourselves back from the brink and save the planet?’ which after due consideration is a massive question that demands a massive answer, but can the answer be such that it will allow change to be created for the benefit of future generations.